Policy Responses to Shale Gas Development

 Summary of Environmental Policy Initiative (EPI) Shale Gas Work

-The Environmental Policy Initiative has focused on shale gas governance, suggesting paths forward and providing research tools for state and federal agencies.
-Most of EPI’s work has related to shale gas disclosure requirements, for instance, in our review of the online registry FracFocus as a regulatory disclosure mechanism, and our convening of a panel of experts to discuss Hydraulic Fracturing Disclosure Laws: Are we Getting the Information we Really Need?
+Most of EPI’s work has related to shale gas disclosure requirements, for instance, in our review of the online registry FracFocus as a regulatory disclosure mechanism, and our convening of a panel of experts to discuss disclosure laws.

 Recent EPI work has branched out to consider other regulatory programs as well.
-In collaboration with the Clinic, we’ve developed a guide recommending best practices for states when reviewing complaints from landowners about the impacts of drilling on well water quality or quantity.
+In collaboration with the Clinic, we’ve developed a “best practices” guide for states reviewing complaints about the impacts of drilling on well water quality or quantity.
 If you have suggestions for future “best practices” guides, email them to EPI here (please type “best practices guide suggestion” in the subject line).
+And recently, EPI Director Kate Konschnik teamed up with Mark Boling of Southwestern Energy, to publish a peer-reviewed article on approaches to risk mitigation in the shale gas context.

 We will continue to build out our “shale gas” web pages to offer additional resources to state and federal decision-makers, so please bookmark this site and visit us often!